 You will find more details about these activities below.

 Some information we do NOT have yet:

 There is still no air date for Quirke.
 I pestered @BBCOne on Twitter for a week and got no response at all.
 So I have given up.
 For now.
-Here is a nice preview from Crime Time Preview to whet your appetite.
+Below is a nice synopsis and more information from Crime Time Preview to whet your appetite.
 Remember: patience is a virtue.
 And there are still a few weeks of Fall remaining.
 Let’s hope we see Quirke this Fall!

 Quirke looks a tad peeved here.
 And understandably so!